UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

 > [!CAUTION]
 HomePods manually restored via USB with 18.1 appear to have a chance of being re-bricked when factory reset.
 We are looking into this.
-I do not recommend anyone try a USB restore until this is solved!
+I do not recommend anyone try a USB restore unless your HomePod is already bricked!

 ## Disclaimer